 There’s also the fact that the best place to taste it is at nearby Ladies & Gents, a tiny bar in Kentish town that holds gin masterclasses using Highwayman.
 It’s located in a former public loo.

 What a place to enjoy a gin night in London.
 Sure, that’s pretty much peak London.
-But I am here for it.
+But we are here for it.

 There are plenty of London gin distilleries trying all kinds of weird and wonderful things.
 Then there’s those that remain true to traditional methods and ingredients.